kaakaww/workshop-graphql-testing/README.md

 Congratulations!

-Now try it on *your* GraphQL application!
+Now try it on *your* application!
 Here are some additional resources to help you on your way.

 * [HawkDocs](https://docs.stackhawk.com), where you can read all the details on how to configure and run HawkScan in your environment.
 * [GraphQL Configuration](https://docs.stackhawk.com/hawkscan/configuration/graphql-configuration.html), where you can find more details on tuning your GraphQL scan